miaofasheng/DNS-Dataset-for-reasearch/README.md

-# Top domain names, mainstream DNS Softwares and Public DNSServices
+# Top domain names, Mainstream DNS Softwares and Public DNSServices

 If you know more, feel free to update it.
 Let’s collaborate together!